 Mary Marsiglia, homeopath extraordinaire, remarked in a Facebook group about her years of keenly observing wolves (carnivores) in the wild.

 [Mary Marsiglia knows everything there is to know about the physiology of dogs and cats.
 For over 40 years she has studied and observed almost every single wild cat on the planet and knows the anatomy and physiology of wolves, all wild cats, and all domestic dogs and cats as well.
 Mary is a Certified Pet Nutritionist and a Certified Homeopath.
 She is also a Certified dog behaviorist and trainer.
 She is a pet expert knowledgeable in proper, complete raw food feeding of both dogs and cats.
 She knows how to raise animals/pets naturally without horrible vaccines; toxic heart worm pills; chemical flea, tick & mosquito products or de-wormers.
-Search for Mary Marsiglia on Facebook, and find out more about her here in Cat News Now®.
+Search for Mary Marsiglia on Facebook, and find out more about her in Cat News Headlines®.
 Connect to just some of Mary's articles here.]

 To repeat from above, cats don't have the physical structure (mouth enzymes, stomach, and long, undulate intestine where plant fermentation takes place) to support the breakdown and subsequent nutrient absorption/utilization of plant matter.